tonghuikang/dubious-claims/README.md

 # STAGE TWO - CLAIMS SIMILARITY CHECKER
+Given an idea, compare it with a repository of ideas tagged as controversial or false.

+### Literature Review
 "The Microsoft Research Paraphrase Corpus (Dolan et al., 2004), which is a standard resource for the paraphrase detection task." - https://nlp.stanford.edu/courses/cs224n/2011/reports/ehhuang.pdf

 Kaggle compeitions